AgentD/diy-linux-guide/kernel.md

 process with PID 1 usually spawns (i.e. `fork` + `exec`) and manages a bunch of daemon processes.
 Some of them allowing users to log in and get a shell.

-### Initial Ramdisk
+### Initial RAM Filesystem

 For very simple setups, it can be sufficient to pass a command line option to the kernel that tells it what device to mount for the root filesystem.
-For more complex setups, Linux supports mounting an *initial ramdisk*.
+For more complex setups, Linux supports mounting an *initial RAM filesystem*.

-An initial ram disk is a compressed archive that the boot loader loads into memory along with the kernel.
+This basically means that in addition to the kernel, the boot loader loads a compressed archive into memory.
 Along with the kernel command line, the boot loader gives the kernel a pointer to archive start in memory.

 The kernel then mounts an in-memory filesystem as root filesystem, unpacks the